lexx911/doctrine-datatables/README.md

 $builder = new TableBuilder($entityManager, $_GET);
 $builder
     ->from('Foo\Bar\Entity\Sample', 's')
+    ->leftJoin('s.oneToManyField', 'x')
-    ->add('text', 's.name')      // field name will be resolved from request (mDataProp_X)
-    ->add('number', 's.price')   // field will be a number field which can be filtered by value range ->add('boolean', 's.active')
+    ->add('name')              // field will be a text field filtered with LIKE "%value%" ->add('price', 'number')   // field will be a number field which can be filtered by value range ->add('refs', 'text', 'x', 'x.otherField') // filter by field of a one-to-many relation ;
-    ;

 $response = $builder->getTable()